talalaite/Justina-Talalaite_Baigiamasis_Front/README.md

-:honeybee: This is a simple ecommerce project
+# :sunflower: This is a simple ecommerce project for "Bitėnų medus" :honeybee:

-About:
+## About:

 Here you can: